crisward/riot-grid2/README.md

 [riot-grid](https://github.com/crisward/riot-grid) Version 2.
 With new api and optimised for high column numbers.

+The version on Master is for use with Riot.js v3.*
+I'm in the process of updating this, hopefully this will be finished soon.

 ## Demo

-Early demo is available here - http://crisward.github.io/riot-grid2/
+Demo is available here - http://crisward.github.io/riot-grid2/

 ## Installing